Today I am sharing my simple living minimalist New Year resolutions / New Year goals with you.

 Here are my Minimalist New Year’s Resolutions:

 No, Spend Month in the New Year

 This challenge is really simple!
 Try not to buy anything new in the month of January.
 Really this can apply to any month of the year.

 I feel this should be an easy challenge since we are coming out of Christmas and most of us have a lot of new things from the holidays.
 I am still going to buy groceries and necessities we have to eat, but nothing else.

 It will be interesting to see how much money we can save.
 After January is over I will see if we can continue throughout the year and only buy things we really need.

 Before every purchase, I like to ask myself a few questions.
 Where will I put this item?
 How often will I use this?
 Do I really need it?
 Is this a quality item that will last?

 If I can answer all of these questions then I will write the item I am thinking of buying on a list and wait a month.

 If I am still thinking of the item after a month then I will usually make the purchase, but 9 times out of 10 I forget about the item until I see the list.

-When I forget about the items then I don’t buy it.
+When I forget about the items then I don’t buy them.
 Sometimes waiting makes you realize you didn’t need it after all.

 Make Our Home Less Toxic

 Turns out we have a lot of toxic things in our homes.
 Who knew?
 I watched the documentary Stink and became horrified at the number of chemicals that are added to so many products we use and consume.

 Both of these documentaries really showcased what is happening in our homes and in our environment.
 I am not trying to be perfect by any means, but I would love it if my children could grow up in a non-toxic world.